Subodhtiwari2003/Email-Spam-classifier/README.md

 # Email Spam Classifier
-Certainly!
-Here's a structured and professional README file for your **Email Spam Classifier** project:

----

-# Email Spam Classifier

 ## Project Overview
 The **Email Spam Classifier** is a machine learning application designed to predict whether an email is spam or not.
 This project uses scikit-learn for model training, Flask for creating a web interface, and Pickle for model serialization.
 It provides a simple yet effective solution for filtering spam emails with ease.